Cowboys deliver on coach's guarantee, beat rival Washington

 MIGHTY PARSONS

-Parsons had two sacks and became the first rookie since Jevon Kearse in 1999 and third in NFL history to have at least one in six consecutive games.
-One came on third and another on fourth down.
+Parsons became the first rookie since Jevon Kearse in 1999 and third in NFL history to have a sack in six consecutive games.
+His 9½ sacks over the past six games are tied for the most by a rookie in that span.

-“Third and four down is when you hunt,” Parsons said.
-“Those are the money downs.”

 ZEKE GUTS IT OUT